downshift-js/downshift/src/hooks/useMultipleSelection/README.md

 If your items are stored as, say, objects instead of strings, downshift still needs a string representation for each one.
-This is required for accessibility messages (e.g., after removing a selection).
+This is required for accessibility aria-live messages (e.g., after removing a selection).

 ### onSelectedItemsChange